Wasps drift on the micro swell.

 she’s seen since Imelda Marcos

-gave her a guided tour
+gave her a guided tour of her wardrobe.

 In the buying frenzy that follows,